-- The animal stops breathing (technically known as 'apnoea'. - The heart rate slows very markedly a condition termed bradycardia.
-Many seals can reduce the rate to about four beats per minute. - The blood pumped by the heart is diverted away from peripheral tissues and muscles to the oxygen-dependent heart, brain and other essential organs.
-In essence, the animal turns itself into a 'heart-lung-brain' machine. - The overall metabolic rate of the diving animal falls as some tolerant tissues the gut and kidneys, for example are starved of oxygen.
-The metabolic rate also falls as the temperature of peripheral tissues the flippers or flukes, for example moves closer to that of the surrounding water.
-(In general, the warmer a tissue the greater its metabolic rate and, hence, the greater the demand for oxygen.)
-The countercurrent heat exchanger ensures that the blood supply to these peripheral tissues is maintained even as tissue temperature falls (Figure 2b). - The animal swims in a slow and sustained manner, gliding along to conserve oxygen.
+- The animal stops breathing (technically known as 'apnoea'). - The heart rate slows very markedly a condition termed 'bradycardia'.
+Many seals can reduce their heart rate to about four beats per minute. - The blood pumped by the heart is diverted away from peripheral tissues and muscles to the oxygen-dependent heart, brain and other essential organs.
+In essence, the animal turns itself into a 'heart-lung-brain' machine. - The overall metabolic rate of the diving animal falls as some tolerant tissues the gut and kidneys, for example - are starved of oxygen.
+The metabolic rate also falls as the temperature of peripheral tissues - the flippers or flukes, for example - moves closer to that of the surrounding water.
+(In general, the warmer a tissue, the greater its metabolic rate and subsequent demand for oxygen.)
+The countercurrent heat exchange ensures that the blood supply to these peripheral tissues is maintained even as tissue temperature falls (Figure 9(b)). - The animal swims in a slow and sustained manner, gliding along to conserve oxygen.

 These adaptations allow the animal to make efficient use of the oxygen carried on the dive.
-Two other adaptations allow the animals to increase the amount of oxygen carried, providing what some biologists have called a 'physiological scuba tank'. - As DA explains [p.
-194], oxygen is stored by two proteins in the body, haemoglobin in the red blood cells and myoglobin in the muscles, and diving mammals have exceptional quantities of both substances.
+Two other adaptations allow the animals to increase the amount of oxygen carried, providing what some biologists have called a 'physiological scuba tank':

-• In some diving mammals, muscles in the spleen contract to squeeze out more oxygen-holding red blood cells when the animal dives.
+- Oxygen is stored by two proteins in the body: haemoglobin in the red blood cells, and myoglobin in the muscles.
+Diving mammals have exceptional quantities of both substances. - In some diving mammals, muscles in the spleen contract to squeeze out more oxygen-holding red blood cells when the animal dives.
 The spleen is also larger, allowing it to hold and release more red blood cells.